YuZhe-CN/64Bits-OsTry/readme.md

 ### Switch to 64 mode
 - To switch to the 64bits mode we need to switch the cpu mode to long mode
 - before doing it, we need to ensure that the cpu supports it
+- To enter we need a global descrip table
 ### Printing in C